alcionai/corso/website/blog/2022-12-12-benchmarking-intel-vs-arm-for-backup-applications.md

 price-adjusted relative performance where we see how many more MiB/s we can process for the same dollar.

-While there is color on some of the results not presented but give us a shout on [Discord](https://discord.gg/63DTTSnuhT) if you want to see the raw data.
+While the results shown here are truncated for brevity, feel free to give us a shout on [Discord](https://discord.gg/63DTTSnuhT) if you want to see the raw data.